islewis/ggpt/README.md

 ```
 -------

-Another possible usage of GPT is regex help (we all need it)
+Another possible usage of GPT is regex help (we all need it).
 ```bash
 $ ggpt prompt "Output a regex that finds all december dates from 2011 to 2019.
 Use format month/day/year.
 Include no explanation."
 \b12\/([1-9]|[1-2][0-9]|3[0-1])\/(201[1-9])\b
 ```
 Cool, that's certainly a regex.
 We know GPT can (and will) make stuff up.
-Lets save that regex to an enviornment variable, and test it.
+Lets save that regex to an environment variable, and test it.
 ```bash
 $ export REGEX=$(ggpt last)
 $ ggpt prompt "Output a list of 20 dates, one on each line.
 Use format month/day/year.
 Include dates from the last ten years." | tee dates.csv